paritytech/txwrapper-core/packages/txwrapper-template/examples/README.md

-# How to use `txwrapper-TODO`
+# How to use `txwrapper-[TODO]`

-Here's a mini-tutorial on how `txwrapper-TODO` can interact with a Substrate chain.
-We're using a [LINK TO YOUR CHAINS REPO] dev chain:
+Here's a mini-tutorial on how `txwrapper-[TODO]` can interact with a Substrate chain.
+We're using a [TODO LINK TO YOUR CHAINS REPO] dev chain:

 ## Get Started

-1. Fetch the latest [YOUR CHAINS NAME] node from the above links.
+1. Fetch the latest [TODO YOUR CHAINS NAME] node from the above links.
 Follow instructions to build it, and start a dev chain.

     ```bash